Meditation teaching and mentoring

 More on dāna

 Since ancient times, many followers of the Buddhist path have striven to offer their dharma work without demanding a price.
 If one feels inclined to give– wonderful!
 If not– well, that’s the way it is.
 Trust in the practice and let it bring what it brings.
+I can adjust my own life accordingly.
+If people are called to support me in this work and have the means to do so, I will offer what I can.
+If it’s not working, that’s also a sign, and I’ll have to adjust to that.

 This is a fundamentally different model from the mode of economic exchange we are used to in the West.
 In fact, the very ideas of transaction and exchange are out of place here.
 Dāna (pronounced “DAH-nuh”) is not about buying or selling, nor is it really about “donating.”
 It is about giving freely from a deep sense of fullness and gratitude.
 When one feels moved to give in this way, one does so not out of a sense of debt or obligation, but as a natural expression of the generous heart.
+So: I give support and guidance in whatever way I can, out of a deep desire to help and to share this path that has been so transformative in my own life.
+If you are touched by that, then you might feel moved to give something in return.
+That’s how the practice works.

 I find it deeply moving to reflect on the staying power of this practice.
 It has survived for thousands of years, and this tells us something beautiful about the nature of generosity and the nature of the dharma.
 I offer my services with a deep sense of trust and faith in this path.